Sxela/ComfyWarp/README.md

 Works like its WarpFusion counterpart. blends previously stylized and warped frame (with cc mask applied) with the corresponding raw video frame.
 Acts like style opacity.
 0 - no style, only raw frame, 1 - only stylized frame, intermediary values - linear interpolation between raw and stylized frame.

+**KeyframedFlowApplication**
+A node that takes a video and applies motion from it to another video (frame sizes are expected to match) You can specify a dict or list (as string inputs) to repeat some frame's motion multiple times (repeat), or exaggerate the motion of a frame (weight)

 - v0.4.2 : [WarpFusion: ComfyWarp v0.4.2 (schedulers, flow_blend)](https://www.youtube.com/watch?v=CdP8fus_vNg)